Justintime50/harvey/README.md

 - Harvey will timeout deploys after 30 minutes
 - Harvey will shallow clone your project to the most recent commit
 - Harvey expects the container name to match the GitHub repository name exactly, otherwise the healthcheck will fail
+- Harvey will rotate internal logs automatically and cleanup; however, uWSGI logs will rotate but do not currently clean themselves up and could balloon with a lot of traffic to the API

 ### Harvey Configuration